Symbol1/BlueWaters-RM64/process.md

 reverse-engineering the recursive structure of Reed--Muller codes.

 Here is a imaginative demonstration of how squaring works.
-We take two RREF-pattern from RM16:
+We take two RREF-patterns from RM16:

 ```text
 [A]